Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: New API-profiling Based Classification Method

 Comparably, for the top benign API score (i.e., only using APIs in set $\mathbb{B}$), the benign samples tend to cluster within the range of -7 to -17 (Table~\ref{tab:api_score}).
 The false positive sample, Git, has a score of -17, which is the lowest among all samples, implying benignness.
 However, the scores of ransomware are rather spread out, with a lower bound of -15, overlapping with the benign range.

 The API contrast score, which takes advantage of both scores discussed above, demonstrates the most promising performance.
 All benign samples have a score of at most -7, gathering at the lower area (in blue) in Figure~\ref{fig:api_score_diff}.
 Git has a score of -15, falling in the range of benign.
-Filtering all positive predictions from Manhattan-based with a threshold of -10, the benign case Git is separated out while the decision on all ransomware cases remains unchanged, achieving perfect precision.
+Filtering all positive predictions from Manhattan-based with a threshold of -10, the benign case Git is separated out while the decision on all ransomware cases remains unchanged, helping further boost the precision.
 The refinement outcome is the same for frequency-weighted and Euclidean-based consistency metrics.

 On top of the consistency-based classification, the API contrast score helps further evaluate the risk and reduce false positives.
+However, this stage of detection could be evaded by sophisticated attacks.
+We acknowledge and discuss the limitations of it in Section~\ref{sec:discussion}.